lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Terminal in Blackbridge Grotto requires an "admin key" to log in
 - Door in Blackbridge Grotto seems to want a microchip, but the microchip that begins there can also be moved?
 - Stripey mine(?) entrance doors near the Apple Orchard

-### Boudoir

-- There is a safe (free gem)
-  - combination was 1225 (Christmas Day, safe was a gift
-  - contained letter (red, with "4" on the front) from Daniel admonishing Herbert for his treatment of Marion's (mom??) death (she was a rebel?)

 ### Utility Closet